-Mystifying: Ewan McGregor, Natalie Portman, Ian McDiarmid, Temuera Morrison, Samuel L. Jackson, Christopher Lee, all did an excellent job on their respective performances.
+Mystifying: Ewan McGregor, Natalie Portman, Ian McDiarmid, Temuera Morrison, Samuel L. Jackson & Christopher Lee all did an excellent job for their respective performances.

 Action Sequences were cool, such as Obi-Wan’s fight with Jango & Boba Fett on Kamino, a Space Battle between them, a Battle Arena located in Geonosis, a factory scene resembling Minority Report, (this also came out the same year as Attack Of The Clones) and Yoda’s confrontation with Count Dooku.
 I’ll give Yoda, Bonus Points for using his lightsaber for the first time in Star Wars history.